Masterminds/squirrel/README.md

 * **Why doesn't `Eq{"mynumber": []uint8{1,2,3}}` turn into an `IN` query? ([#114](https://github.com/Masterminds/squirrel/issues/114))**

     Values of type `[]byte` are handled specially by `database/sql`.
 In Go, [`byte` is just an alias of `uint8`](https://golang.org/pkg/builtin/#byte), so there is no way to distinguish `[]uint8` from `[]byte`.

-* **Some features are poorly documented!**

-    This isn't a frequent complaints section!

 * **Some features are poorly documented?**